chanjx1/CW2025/README.md

 5. Centralised input handling (cleaner key events)
 6. Improved controller/view separation
 7. Fixed piece spawning, score update, and clear-row event flow
+8. Pause and resume via the P key with correct state handling
+9. Live score display in the top-right HUD bound to the model Score

 ## Implemented but Not Working Properly
 * None